bomberstudios/me/market.md

 - Comes without switches or keycaps, but if you need them I have some options I'm happy to sell with it

-### Sony Vaio VGN-P50, €100? or trades

-- Japanese keyboard
-- Honestly no idea

 ## Free to take

 - Nothing at the moment